FamilySearch/GEDCOM.io/_pages/migrate.md

 2 SURN Martinez
 ```

-Note that FamilySearch GEDCOM 7.0 explicitly does not define how the meaning of multiple `SURN` parts
+Note that FamilySearch GEDCOM 7.0 explicitly does not define how the meaning of multiple parts
 differs from the meaning of a single part with a concatenated larger payload such as

 ```